amills25/TicTacToe/pseudocode.md

  }
  ```

+* click handler
+ * check turn
+ * give a click a value
+ * change view
+ * check win conditions

+* check turn
+ * see whose turn it is

+* gameOver()
+ * array of arrays of win solutions
+ * nest for loops going through array
+ * if solution total values = ? : x or o wins
+ * if turn>8 and game still on, it's a tie

 * game ended? <!-- IF winConditions are not met, it's a tie -->
 ```
 function gameOver() {
     IF playerX meets winConditions(){